xat/castnow/README.md

 * `--subtitles <path/URL>` This can be a path or URL to a vtt or srt file that contains subtitles.

+* `--subtitle-scale 1.5` Scaling factor for the size of the subtitle font.
+Default is 1.0.

+* `--subtitle-color #FFFFFFFF` Foreground RGBA color of the subtitle font.

 * `--myip 192.168.1.8` Your main IP address \(useful if you have multiple network adapters)

 * `--quiet` Hide the player timeline.